mysql-net/MySqlConnector/docs/content/connection-options.md

   <tr id="Keepalive">
     <td>Keep Alive, Keepalive</td>
     <td>0</td>
     <td><p>TCP Keepalive idle time (in seconds).
-A value of 0 indicates that the OS Default keepalive settings are used; a value greater than 0 is the idle connection time (in seconds) before the first keepalive packet is sent.</p>
+A value of 0 indicates that the OS default keepalive settings are used; a value greater than 0 is the idle connection time (in seconds) before the first keepalive packet is sent.</p>
     <p>On Windows, this option is always supported.
 On non-Windows platforms, this option only takes effect in .NET Core 3.0 and later.
 For earlier versions of .NET Core, the OS Default keepalive settings are used instead.</p></td>
   </tr>
   <tr id="LoadBalance">